Tinian, Northern Mariana Islands: Beaches

+In 2022, Chiget Beach was reopened for use after being cleared.
+The issue was unexploded ordnance on the beach.

+One of the natural wonders is a blowhole, in which water gets shot up 10 meters.
+Snorkeling and scuba diving is a popular tourist activity in Tinian.

 Education

 Commonwealth of the Northern Mariana Islands Public School System operates public schools including Tinian Elementary School, and Tinian Jr./Sr. High School.

 State Library of the Commonwealth of the Northern Mariana Islands operates the Tinian Public Library in San Jose Village.